 Try and understand instruments/sounds in sub-bass, bass, mid, and high frequencies.
 Listen for musical and artistic expressions.
 When new instruments are introduced, how are they altering the mix?
 How is the depth and width of the track changing as it progresses?
 How are the low-end, mids and highs behaving all together?

 You can use a spectrum analyser or reference plugins to help you if you are just getting started.
+This will help you easily work with different tracks and understand them.

 Once you grasp a hold of guessing the instruments, frequencies and sounds right, it is time to put numbers to the sounds.